Request a Phone Call

 “Well, one thing follows another and I moved to New England and took up residence in Northampton, MA.
 There, in reviewing material in preparation for taking the Massachusetts Marriage and Family Therapist license, I fell in love with Emotionally Focused Therapy for Couples.
 I attended a one-day workshop with Dr. Sue Johnson and determined to continue my training.
 Time, money, distance, and children interfered.
 I marked the time by studying EMDR (what I believe to be the Gold Standard of trauma therapy) and became an EMDRIA Certified Consultant.
 My understanding of trauma deepened and I put together a practice with individuals, couples, and families, most all of them with trauma histories.

 “Then, training in Emotionally Focused Therapy for couples came to my neighborhood and I jumped in.
 I think this approach brought together all my previous learning and opened a path to coaching couples (and individuals and families) that is very effective.

-"Today, years later, having retired from the therapy business and become a Relationship Coach, I am constantly amazed by the wonderfulness of this work.
-It is with a profound sense of the possibility of healing each other and maybe our environment through and in our relationships that I bring you our intensive couples retreats.
-Again, it is an affair of the heart."
+“Today, years later, having retired from the therapy business and become a Coach, I am constantly amazed by the wonderfulness of this work.
+It is with a profound sense of the possibility of healing each other and maybe our environment through and in our relationships that I bring you our intensive retreats.”